ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 ![](screenshot_allure_1.png)
 ![](screenshot_allure_2.png)

+### Extent Reports

-Additional standalone HTML report file (Extent Reports) is created in 'logs' folder (when running via maven).
+Additional standalone HTML report file (Extent Reports) will be created in 'logs' folder, but only if you run via maven or test ng xml, because it is built on listeners.

 ![](screenshot_extent_report.png)